jphamtv/pcc-learning-log/README.md

-# learning-log
+# Learning Log
-Django project in Python Crash Course book
+Django project in the Python Crash Course book.